-- Economic conditions may lead to limited liquidity and greater volatility.
-The markets for fixedincome securities, such as those held by certain Closed-End Funds and the ETF, may experience periods of illiquidity and volatility.
-General market uncertainty and consequent repricing risk have led to market imbalances of sellers and buyers, which in turn have resulted in significant valuation uncertainties in a variety of fixed-income securities.
-These conditions resulted, and in many cases continue to result in, greater volatility, less liquidity, widening credit spreads and a lack of price transparency, with many debt securities remaining illiquid and of uncertain value.
+- greater volatility, less liquidity, widening credit spreads and a lack of price transparency, with many debt securities remaining illiquid and of uncertain value.
 These market conditions may make valuation of some of the securities held by a Closed-End Fund and the ETF uncertain and/or result in sudden and significant valuation increases or declines in its holdings. - Share prices or distributions on the securities in the trust may decline during the life of the trust.
-There is no guarantee that share prices of the securities in the trust will not decline and that the issuers of the securities will declare distributions in the future and, if declared, whether they will remain at current levels or increase over time. - Certain Closed-End Funds held by the trust may invest in securities issued by small-capitalization and midcapitalization companies.
+There is no guarantee that share prices of the securities in the trust will not decline and that the issuers of the securities will declare distributions in the future and, if declared, whether they will remain at current levels or increase over time. - Certain Closed-End Funds held by the trust may invest in securities issued by small-capitalization and mid-capitalization companies.
 These securities customarily involve more investment risk than securities of large-capitalization companies.
-Smallcapitalization and mid-capitalization companies may have limited product lines, markets or financial resources and may be more vulnerable to adverse general market or economic developments.

-- The trust may be susceptible to potential risks through breaches in cybersecurity.
+Small-capitalization and mid-capitalization companies may have limited product lines, markets or financial resources and may be more vulnerable to adverse general market or economic developments. - The trust may be susceptible to potential risks through breaches in cybersecurity.
 A breach in cybersecurity refers to both intentional and unintentional events that may cause the trust to lose proprietary information, suffer data corruption or lose operational capacity.
 Such events could cause the sponsor of the trust to incur regulatory penalties, reputational damage, additional compliance costs associated with corrective measures and/or financial loss.
-In addition. cybersecurity breaches of the trust's third-party service providers, or issuers in which the trust invests, can also subject the trust to many of the same risks associated with direct cybersecurity breaches. - The trust is subject to risks arising • from various operational factors and their service providers.
+In addition, cybersecurity breaches of the trust's third-party service providers, or issuers in which the trust invests, can also subject the trust to many of the same risks associated with direct cybersecurity breaches.

+- The trust is subject to risks arising from various operational factors and their service providers.
 Operational factors include, but not limited to, human error, processing and communication errors, errors of the trust's service providers, counterparties or other third-parties, failed or inadequate processes and technology or systems failures.
 Additionally, the trust may be subject to the risk that a service provider may not be willing or able to perform their duties as required or contemplated by their agreements with the trust.
-Although the trust seeks to reduce these operational risks through controls and procedures, there is no way to completely protect against such risks.

-- Inflation may lead to a decrease in the value of assets or income from investments. - The sponsor does not actively manage the portfolio.
+Although the trust seeks to reduce these operational risks through controls and procedures, there is no way to completely protect against such risks. - Inflation may lead to a decrease in the value of assets or income from investments. - The sponsor does not actively manage the portfolio.
 The trust will generally hold, and may, when creating additional units, continue to buy, the same securities even though a security's outlook, market value or yield may have changed.